tacitknowledge/slow-light/proxy/README.md

 ![alt text](images/Throughput.png "Throughput metric")

 All Slow Light channel handlers will expose their parameters to JMX, as for example in case of DelayChannelHandler those parameters will be 'delay' and 'maxDataSize'.
-Using a any JMX Client someone could connect to the running Slow Light application and adjust the values of those parameters on demand, what will have an immediate effect on the handler behavior.
+Using a JMX Client someone could connect to the running Slow Light application and adjust the values of those parameters on demand, what will have an immediate effect on the handler behavior.

-An example on how to adjust a handler parameter using jvisualvm:
+An example on how to adjust a handler parameter using JVisualVM:

-- go to MBean tab and select slowlight-config folder, where you will see the name of all registered handlers:
+- go to MBean tab and select __slowlight-config__ folder, where you will see the name of all registered handlers:

 ![alt text](images/HandlerMBean.png "Handler MBean")

-- now using MBean property operations you can view or update parameter with new values:
+- now using MBean property operations you manipulate handler parameters:

 ![alt text](images/HandlerMBeanViewProperties.png "Handler MBean View Properties")

-## configuration notes
+## Configuration notes
 Slow Light Proxy Server uses Gson to load the ServersConfiguration object graph from the specified configuration file.

 ## Running several servers on different ports